frankbille/gamescores.info/README.md

-This branch contains a rewrite of the Java+Wicket+MySQL implementation in [frankbille/ScoreBoard], into a [Google App Engine][gae] application, using [Go language][golang] on the backend, to provide data to the frontend, through a REST api.
-On the frontend [AngularJS][angularjs] is used, so most of the user interface is rendered in the browser, to minimize the hit on the server.
+This branch contains a rewrite of the Java+Wicket+MySQL implementation in [frankbille/ScoreBoard], into a [Google App Engine][gae] application, using [Go language][golang] on the backend, to provide data to the front-end, through a REST api.
+On the front-end [AngularJS][angularjs] is used, so most of the user interface is rendered in the browser, to minimize the hit on the server.